-Peter is a first-year PhD candidate studying Late Antique religions of the Eastern Mediterranean, pursuing the Graduate Certificate in Digital Humanities.
+Peter is a second-year PhD candidate studying Late Antique religions of the Eastern Mediterranean, pursuing the Graduate Certificate in Digital Humanities.
 His primary research interest is monastic communities in the Syriac tradition during the decline of Roman control of Syria and the rise of Islam.
 More broadly, he is pursuing means to discover how ideas and practices change and develop as monasteries encounter new religions, new rulers, and exchange texts and stories with other groups of monks in the Mediterranean world.
 He is especially interested in changes to the systems of training and education in Late Antiquity, including trade specialization and literacy in monasteries.
 To this end, Peter hopes to incorporate digital tools to support this research.
-Currently, Peter is working as a Teaching Assistant for “Judaism, Christianity, and Islam” (RELS:1001), in addition to previously assisting with “Religions in a Global Context” (RELS:1015) and “Medieval Religion and Culture” (RELS:1225).
+Peter is currently working as a Teaching Assistant for “Judaism, Christianity, and Islam” (RELS:1001), in addition to previously assisting with “Religions in a Global Context” (RELS:1015) and “Medieval Religion and Culture” (RELS:1225).
 In addition to his work at the University of Iowa, Peter is currently a visiting instructor in Philosophy and Religion at Coe College, leading a course on Western Religions (REL:108).
 Peter is also currently a member of the GIS and Total Station team for the Lechaion Harbor and Settlement Land Project (LHSLP), and active archaeological dig near Corinth, Greece.